simonihmig/responsive-image/README.md

 ### Options

-**sourceDir:** The folder with the origin images.
+* **sourceDir:** The folder with the origin images.
-**destinationDir:** This folder will contain the generated Images.
-It will be created, if not exists.
-Must not the same as sourceDir.
+* **destinationDir:** This folder will contain the generated Images.
+It will be created, if not existing.
+Must not be the same as sourceDir.
-**supportedWidths:** These are the widths of the resized images.
+* **supportedWidths:** These are the widths of the resized images.
-**removeSourceDir:** If true, the sourceDir will be removed from the build.
+* **removeSourceDir:** If true, the sourceDir will be removed from the build.
-**justCopy:** If true, the images will just be copied without resizing.
+* **justCopy:** If true, the images will just be copied without resizing.
 This is usefull for development builds to speed things up, but should be false for production.

-Put one or more images in the source-folder (in this case 'assets/images/generate/'), like 'myImage.png', and build the project.
-The resized images will be generated into the destination directory (assets/images/responsive):
+Put one or more images in the source folder (in this case 'assets/images/generate/'), like 'myImage.png', and build the project.
+The resized images will be generated into the destination directory ('assets/images/responsive'):
 ```
 myImage640w.png
 myImage750w.png